dmno-dev/dmno/packages/docs-site/README.md

 > If you're looking for this site in a browser, you can find it at [dmno.dev](https://dmno.dev).

-# DMNO Docs (dmno.dev)
+# DMNO Docs - dmno.dev

-Start by following the instructions in the [root README](../../README.md) to install dependencies and get started.

 ## 🚀 Project Structure